rsdoiel/antenna/archives/2025/socal_north_2025.32.md

 ---

-## Why were surveillance cameras installed in Huntington Beach’s most iconic Latino neighborhood?
+## Why were AI-equipped police cameras installed in this majority Latino Huntington Beach neighborhood?

 date: 2025-08-14, updated: 2025-08-14, from: The LAist

-The city says the cameras are intended to fight crime.
+The city says the cameras installed in the Oak View neighborhood are intended to fight crime.
 Some residents worry they could be used to aid in federal immigration enforcement.

 <br>